Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Background

 Note that the hat indicates an inferred variable using either $M^{\to}$ or $M^{\gets}$ while the tilde indicates a direct pass through one of the autoencoders.
 A paired autoencoder may be learned on training data provided from the corresponding distributions by minimizing a combination of reconstruction and cross-space surrogate losses

-where $\mathcal{J}$ are appropriate losses, i.e. mean-squared-error (MSE).
+where $\mathcal{J}$ are appropriate losses, i.e., mean-squared-error (MSE).
 A design choice must be made as to whether the autoencoders are trained independently, or if the whole framework is trained together; the latter typically demonstrates better performance.
 For details on training paired autoencoders the interested reader is referred to \cite{chung2024paired,chung2025good}.
-In particular, our work builds off of the following innovations: \cite{chung2024paired} introduced the paired-autoencoder (PAIR) architecture that our framework is based on; \cite{piening2024pairedwassersteinautoencodersconditional} is a generative adaptation of the approach which instead uses Wasserstein Autoencoders \cite{tolstikhin2019wassersteinautoencoders}; \cite{Chung_2025} demonstrated the benefits of sparse overcomplete autoencoders for learning sparse embeddings of data.

-These methods have been successfully applied across a wide range of problems, yet they largely produce point estimates and do not offer calibrated uncertainty quantification.
+In particular, our work builds off of the following innovations: \cite{chung2024paired} introduced the paired-autoencoder (PAIR) architecture that our framework is based on; \cite{piening2024pairedwassersteinautoencodersconditional} is a generative adaptation of the approach which instead uses Wasserstein Autoencoders \cite{tolstikhin2019wassersteinautoencoders}; \cite{Chung_2025} demonstrated the benefits of sparse overcomplete autoencoders for learning sparse embeddings of data and { \cite{doi:10.1021/jacsau.3c00275} introduces a similar paired VAE architecture for material science applications that couples two VAEs by aligning their latent spaces}.
+These methods have been successfully applied across a wide range of problems.